Biophysics of Computation

 Single-Cell Transcriptomics Electrophysiology

-Advanced computational models of human neural circuits, integrating multi-modal data to understand brain function and dysfunction.
+Bottom-up data-driven models of human neural circuits, integrating multimodal data to understand brain function and dysfunction.

 Computational Neuroscience Human Brain Multi-modal Data